Cynerd/mcserver-wrapper/README.md

 write access rights (default 640), then you can send any command to Minecraft server by writing to this pipe.

+##Server.pid file
+This file contains PID of Minecraft server process.
+This is used to detect if server is running when status files exists.
+It has probably no usage from user, but shouldn't be tempered with.

 Configuration
 -----------------
 You can use `example.conf` as base configuration.
 Configuration file is in fact